The age of digital money, in terms of payments, ledgers and settlement, is already here.

 Social implications

-It has not been a central bank’s business to control how people or organisations use their currency.
+It has not been a central bank’s business to control how people or organizations use their currency.
 Anti-money laundering (AML) and know your customer (KYC) rules do, however, make it the business of commercial banks to have some sense of what their clients do with it or the provenance of those funds. .

 CBDCs could further enhance those rules while also introducing the capability to open individual spending habits to central bank review.

-As discussed in our article on CBCD design features , central banks have scope to build in extensive monetary control mechanisms.
+As discussed in our article on CBCD design features, central banks have scope to build in extensive monetary control mechanisms.
 But the technological capacity goes much further.

 A CBDC could be designed to turn on or off for certain kinds of transactions or have retroactive features to claw back payments deemed illegal, unjust, or just untoward.
 Money connected to a child’s account, for example, could be prevented from purchasing cigarettes or alcohol at modern retail outlets.
 Perhaps recovering alcoholics could voluntarily have their funds made invalid in bars or liquor stores.
 Could purchases of banned books be shut off?